Vikings to acquire pass rusher Yannick Ngakoue from Jacksonville Jaguars, sources say

 They'll begin the 2020s, it appears, with two Pro Bowlers under the age of 26.

+"We've been looking for another pass rusher for quite a while," coach Mike Zimmer said.
+"I think that's important when you have a young secondary as well.
+If it goes through then I think that adds to what we can do."

+While Zimmer clarified a reporter's pronunciation of Ngakoue's first name — "It's Ya-nique," he said — he added he's not officially allowed to comment on the trade until it's complete. "[VP of football operations] Rob [Brzezinski] and [general manager] Rick [Spielman] are trying to finalize the business side of things," Zimmer said.

 The Vikings, sources said, stepped up their pursuit of Ngakoue after missing out on a chance to bring back Everson Griffen, who signed a one-year, $6 million deal with the Cowboys on Aug.
-16. Sources said then the Vikings had made a competitive offer for Griffen, with coach Mike Zimmer leading the effort to convince the 32-year-old to return for another season.
-When Griffen signed with the Cowboys, the Vikings mobilized their 2021 draft capital to land Ngakoue.
+16. Sources said then the Vikings had made a competitive offer for Griffen, with Zimmer leading the effort to convince the 32-year-old to return for another season.
+When Griffen signed with the Cowboys, the Vikings mobilized their 2021 draft capital to land Ngakoue over the weekend.

 They'd already stockpiled 12 draft picks for next year, landing a fourth-rounder as part of the Stefon Diggs trade, an extra fourth- and fifth-rounder in draft day trades this year and expecting to secure a third-round compensatory pick as a result of Trae Waynes' departure in free agency.

-The team will also have to see when it can put its new pass-rushing tandem on the field, given the fact Danielle Hunter has missed 10 straight practices with an injury that coach Mike Zimmer has only described as a “tweak.”
-Zimmer has said Hunter continues to improve, and indications on Sunday morning were the Vikings remain optimistic about Hunter being back soon.
+The team will also have to see when it can put its new pass-rushing tandem on the field, given the fact Danielle Hunter has missed 10 straight practices with an injury that coach Mike Zimmer has only described as a "tweak."
+Zimmer said Sunday morning the Vikings are being cautious with Hunter, "and rightfully so," adding he didn't think it would take Hunter long to get ready to play.

+"Even if we just put him in on third downs or pass rush situations, he's been in great shape," Zimmer said.
+"He looks great.
+I don't think it'll take long."

 Hunter, who restructured his 2020 salary to help the Vikings clear cap space this offseason, is only the 18th highest-paid defensive end in the league despite reaching 50 sacks faster than any player in NFL history.
 He is signed through 2023, but his pay rate could be a factor in how the Vikings approach discussions on a long-term deal for Ngakoue, as well.